Akshit8/k8s-certmanager/README.md

                   number: 80
 ```

-Copy the above code to `ingress.yaml` and apply it in default namespace.
+Copy the above code to `ingress.yaml` and apply it in the default namespace.

 ```bash
 kubectl apply -f ./ingress.yaml
 ```

-To verify the routing, access any endpoint of your REST api.
+To verify the routing, access any endpoint of your REST API.

 ## Let's issue a free SSL!

-Files used in this section is present in [certmanager](https://github.com/Akshit8/k8s-certmanager/tree/master/certmanager) dir.
+Files used in this section are present in [certmanager](https://github.com/Akshit8/k8s-certmanager/tree/master/certmanager) dir.

 **Step 1 Create a Let's Encrypt Issuer for our cluster** <br/>

-With creating a ClusterIssuer, allows us to issue and manage certificate in any namespace.
+Creating a **ClusterIssuer**, allows us to issue and manage certificates in any namespace.

 ```bash
 kubectl apply -f issuer.yaml
 ```

-Verify the issuser is running and set to to make request.
+Verify the issuer is running and set to make the request.

 ```bash
 kubectl describe clusterissuer letsencrypt-cluster-issuer